 20 September 2020

-The powerful Vallier family, which also had the imposing castle of Cressier of 1616 (see Swiss Spectator 18.09.2020 under Monuments), guaranteed both the Catholic faith and the relationship with the French king.
+The powerful Vallier family, which owned the castle of Cressier (see Swiss Spectator 18.09.2020 under Monuments), guaranteed both the Catholic faith and the good relationship with the French king.

-Cressier would also remain a Catholic enclave in Protestant Neuchâtel.
-The Catholic church of St. Martin from 1872 still bears witness to this.
-It replaced the medieval chapel Du Rosaire.
+Cressier is still a Catholic enclave in Protestant Neuchâtel.
+The Catholic church of St. Martin (1872) is a witness.
+The church replaced the medieval chapel Du Rosaire.